THLfi/koronavilkku-backend/exposure-notification/README.md

   * Status: 200 OK

 ### Callback api
 Callback api is used to inform application that new batch is available to fetch.
-Calls should be secured with mTLS.
+Requests should be secured with mTLS.
 * **URL:** `/efgs/callback?batchTag={batchTag}&date={date}`
 * **Method:** `GET`
 * **URL Params:** None